11 of the Best Day Trips from Avignon, France

 These are the most recommended travel options to get from Avignon to Uzès on a day trip;

-By bus: To get to Uzès by bus, catch the #115 bus from the Avignon bus station towards Alès and get off at Uzès.
+• By bus: To get to Uzès, catch the #115 bus from the Avignon bus station towards Alès and get off at Uzès.
 The Pont du Gard bus stop is on the way, so if you plan to visit both together, hop on from the same stop after your time there.

 Check out the latest schedule here, listed under Gard > Ligne (Line) 115

-By tour: The Uzes, Pont Du Gard and Nimes tour is a convenient way of travelling to Uzès, placing you in the company of an experienced tour guide to show you around the three famous places.
+• By tour: The Uzes, Pont Du Gard and Nimes tour is a convenient way to travel to Uzès.
+It’ll place you in the company of an experienced tour guide who will show you around the three areas.

 The only downside to a guided tour is the limited time frame for exploring Uzès.
-I believe it is best enjoyed on its own half-day or day trip.
+I believe it is best enjoyed on its own on a half-day or day trip.

 8. Châteauneuf-du-Pape